Examples: Data Generation and Imitation Learning for Humanoids#

 Convert dataset to LeRobot format#

 GR00T N1.5 expects data in LeRobot format.
-From the IsaacLab repository root, run the conversion script. <input_dir> is a directory containing one or more .hdf5 files (e.g. the output directory where you saved files from generate_data.py). <output_path> is the LeRobot-format output directory (e.g. ./datasets/datasets_train_200_lerobot).
+From the IsaacLab repository root, run the conversion script. <input_dir> is a directory containing one or more SDG .hdf5 files produced by generate_data.py (and no other HDF5 files). <output_path> is the LeRobot-format output directory (e.g. ./datasets/datasets_train_200_lerobot).
 Episodes with very low object displacement are skipped.

 ./isaaclab.sh -p scripts/imitation_learning/locomanipulation_sdg/gr00t/convert_dataset.py <input_dir> <output_path>